 Marietta College's process for handling allegations of sexual misconduct involves an immediate initial investigation to determine if there is reasonable cause to believe the nondiscrimination policy has been violated.
 If so, the College will initiate a prompt, thorough and impartial investigation.
 This investigation is designed to provide a fair and reliable determination about whether the College nondiscrimination policy has been violated.
+If so, the College nondiscrimination policy has been violated.
 If so, the College will implement a prompt and effective remedy designed to end the discrimination, prevent its recurrence and address its effects.

-Formal and Informal Grievance Procedure for Student Complaints against visitors or guests, and guest or visitor grievances against students.
+Formal and Informal Grievance Procedure for Student Complaints

+This procedure is intended to apply to student grievances against employees, employee civil rights grievances against students, student-on-student civil rights grievances, student grievances against visitors or guests, and guest or visitor grievances against students.
 All other grievances by students against students or employees against students will be addressed through the student conduct procedures located elsewhere in this Code.